Community Connections Project of Longmont

 -Henry Anatole Grunwald

-Mentoring and Support Groups
+Mentoring & Support Groups

 “Students must have initiative; they should not be mere imitators.
 They must learn to think and act for themselves – and be free.”